- Facial pain

 - Tooth sensitivity (especially to hot or cold temperatures)

 - Inability to bite all the way down

-For more information about headaches, bruxism, and TMJ disorder, please contact us.
+For more information about headaches, bruxism, or TMJ, please contact us.